sr99622/libonvif/README.md

 SYNOPSIS

     onvif-gui is a python program.
-It is invoked from the onvif-gui subdirectory by using the command python3 main.py

-    To run the program, install the following modules
+    The program requires the following modules:

     pip install PyQt6
     pip install opencv-python

+    To run the program:

+    cd onvif-gui
+    python3 main.py

 DESCRIPTION

     GUI program to view and set parameters on onvif compatible IP cameras.
 Double clidcking the camera name in the list will display the camera video output.

+    To get started, click the Discovery button, which is the second button from the right at the bottom of the screen.
+A login screen will appear for each camera as it is found.
+    The Settings tab may be used to set a default login that can be used automatically.

     Camera parameters are available on the tabs on the lower right side of the application.
     Once a parameter has been changed, the Apply button will be enabled, which can be used